3x12aq/fullscreen_like/README.md

 # fullscreen_like
-This application make a window in fullscreen-like mode, not changing the size of the window.
+This application makes a window in fullscreen-like mode, not changing the size of the window.
 You can concentrate on the PC game.

 ## Usage
 Launch the app.